Dr Noleen R. Chikowore

 Profile

-Noleen is an interdisciplinary social scientist and a Fulbright scholar who completed doctoral studies in Community Sustainability and Environmental Science and Policy at Michigan State University with a specialization in Gender Justice and Environmental Change.
-Previously, she has taught at the University of St Andrews, Michigan State University and the Catholic University of Zimbabwe.
-Her research, which informs her teaching, aims to challenge and reshape the way waste is conceptualized, managed, and understood, with a focus on addressing traditional perspectives that have historically influenced waste management practices.
-For instance, what is waste, who defines and to whom, how, why and where are some of the key questions I try to understand the causes, impacts and potential solutions to manage ‘waste’.
-Her work aims to inform urban sustainability policies to create robust and inclusive cities in both the global North and South, as the need for strategies is increasingly evident.
+I am an interdisciplinary social scientist and a US Fulbright scholar.
+I completed my doctoral degree in Community Sustainability and Environmental Science and Policy at Michigan State University, specialising in Gender Justice and Environmental Change.
+I graduated with a Master's in Environmental Policy and Planning from the University of Zimbabwe and a Bachelor of Arts (Dual Honours) in Geography and Literature in English from the Catholic University of Zimbabwe.
+Previously, I have taught at the University of St Andrews, Michigan State University and the Catholic University of Zimbabwe.
+My research informs my teaching and aims to challenge and reshape how waste is conceptualised, managed, and understood, focusing on addressing traditional perspectives that have historically influenced waste management practices.
+For instance, what is waste, who defines it and to whom, how, why and where are some critical questions I try to understand and the causes, impacts and potential solutions to manage ‘waste’.
+My work aims to inform just urban sustainability policies to create robust and inclusive cities in the global North and South, as the need for strategies is increasingly evident.

 Research interests

-Noleen's research interests cover a wide range of urban sustainability and waste issues, covering livelihoods, informality, waste governance, citizen science, and social, environmental and spatial justice.
-Some of the themes and questions I explore include:
+My research interests cover various urban environmental challenges, such as urban livelihoods, informality, waste governance, citizen science, and social, environmental and spatial justice.
+Some of the themes and questions she explores include:

-• Livelihoods and informality: What factors enable or disenable informal recyclers to sustain their livelihoods and their coping strategies?
+- Livelihoods and informality: What factors enable or disenable informal recyclers to sustain their livelihoods and coping strategies?
 What strategies and policies can be implemented to integrate informal recyclers into formal waste management systems while respecting their autonomy and expertise?

 Professional memberships